0x4447-office/0x4447_webpage_consulting/_posts/2020-07-17-cloudformation-tips-and-tricks.md

 ---
+layout: article
 title: CloudFormation Tips and Tricks
-image: /assets/img/articles/cloudformation-tips-and-tricks/cover.jpg
+cover: /assets/img/articles/cloudformation-tips-and-tricks/cover.jpg
 header: /assets/img/articles/cloudformation-tips-and-tricks/header.jpg
-layout: article
+image: /assets/img/articles/cloudformation-tips-and-tricks/image.jpg
 description: The goal is to give a better understanding of what CloudFormation is and why it should be used for every AWS project.
 categories: [knowledge]
 isFeatured: false
 author: David Gatti
-authorAvatar: /assets/img/avatars/avatar-1.jpg
 ---

 This article is meant for CEOs, CTOs, and Managers.
 The goal is to give a better understanding of what CloudFormation is and why it should be used for every AWS project, by answering a common question clients have: *What are the the most important things our team should be aware of when working on a CF file?*